Test Scores & Transcript

 Q: How should I arrange my application materials?

-A: See the application checklist found on the Instructions and Guidelines page of your application for the appropriate order.
+A: See the application checklist found on page six of your application for the appropriate order.

-A: MVS applications must be dropped off at the Elks Lodge closest to where a student lives.
-To find the Lodge near you, look at the cover page of your application for your three closest Lodges and their contact information.
-You can also visit www.elks.org/lodges.
+A: MVS applications must be dropped off at the Elks Lodge closest to where a student lives by the December 5, 2014 deadline.
+To find the Lodge near you, visit www.elks.org/lodges.
 Enter your zip code and click on the Lodge name to obtain contact information.
 Immediately contact the Lodge to inquire about the best times to drop off the application on or before the contest deadline.

 Q: My closest Lodge is in another state.
 Should I drop off my application at that Lodge?